JulianMndzaDev/AbstractDataTypes/README.md

 To run the program, open command prompt
 - Go to the location of the file using cd (change directory)
-- Compile the file by typing javac SetGet.java then Enter
+- Compile the file by typing javac TestFileName.java then Enter
 - Type java TestFileName then press Enter